rcl-coding/tutorial-csharp-advanced/lessons/lesson2.md

 ## Predicate Delegate

-The Predicate delegate is a built in delegate.
+The Predicate delegate is a built-in delegate.
 It is used when you need to determine if the argument satisfies the condition of the delegate.

 It is equivalent to Func<T,bool>